pelithne/k8s/workshop.md

 image: <your unique ACR name>.azurecr.io/azure-vote-front:v1
 ````

-This change is necessary for a string substitions that the pipeline will do in a later step.
+This change is necessary for a string substition that the pipeline will do in a later step.

 Don't forget to select "Commit" after the change, to include the change in your repository.